ultrawideturbolife/gherkin_integration_test/README.md

       Then the example should explode
 ```

-In this same mannier we have built our framework, we have the following classes at our disposal:
+In this same manner we have built our framework, we have the following classes at our disposal:

 - `IntegrationTest`
 - `IntegrationFeature`